HEVAWEB/emse-laparo-dashboard/README.md

 #### 2. Dash Callbacks

-Plotly graphs already have some builtin interactivity like "zooming" or "panning", but we are more ambitious than these 🚀.
+Plotly graphs already have some builtin interactivity like "zooming" or "panning", but we are too ambitious to settle for this 🚀.
 We want to update a graph with menus, sliders, add sunbursts, etc.
 This is exactly what Dash was designed for.

 Each interaction must be implemented as a Python function in its dedicated app (folder `apps/`).